Subjects and qualifications

 Changes to GCSEs, AS and A-levels

 Qualifications are currently in the process of reform.
 You need to make sure that you're studying the correct specification(s).
-You'll find information to help you through the changes on our changes to GCSEs, AS and A-levels pages, including timelines.
+You'll find information to help you on our changes to GCSEs, AS and A-levels pages, including timelines.

 Finding subject information

-You can find specifications (syllabuses) and other subject information including past papers and mark schemes for individual subjects through our qualifications page.
+You can find specifications (syllabuses) and other subject information including past papers and mark schemes, or specimen papers for new qualifications, for individual subjects through our qualifications page.
 As a private candidate, it's up to you to read your subject specifications and to be aware of the requirements.

-If you have any queries about the content of the specifications, please contact the relevant subject team.
+If you have any queries about the content of the specifications, please contact the relevant customer support team.

 Discount (classification) codes